-Although the FAA has not approved a job training program (JTP) for LAWA, and therefore no LAWA funds may be used for job training, LAWA leverages its relationships with various agencies funded to provide job training.
+Although the FAA has not approved a job training program (JTP) for LAWA, and therefore no LAWA funds were used for job training, LAWA leveraged its relationships with various agencies funded to provide job training.

-By leveraging relationships with over 16 JTP partners, LAWA, through its Business and Job Resources Unit, initiated its JTP in January 2007.
+By leveraging relationships with over 15 JTP partners, LAWA, through its Business and Job Resources Division (BJRD), initiated its JTP in January 2007.
 LAWA was successfully able to work with agencies funded through other means to provide job training opportunities to residents in the Project Impact Area (PIA).
-Currently, LAWA is working with agencies that provide an array of training, including computer skills, customer service, time management, bilingual skills, leadership skills, and other classes.
+During the reporting period, LAWA worked with agencies that provide an array of training, including computer skills, customer service, time management, bilingual skills, leadership skills, and other classes.